smpotter297/CalendarApp/README.md

 # Work Day Scheduler

 Created a simple daily event planner using HTML, Javascript, JQuery and CSS.
-Framework of page created with HTML and updted ot HTML made using JQuery.
+Framework of page created with HTML and updates to HTML made using JQuery.
 Moment JS library used for time/date functions.

 ## User Story